This page is about FEMA’s list of Categorical Exclusions.

 NEPA provides for each agency to develop a list of categories of actions that are determined through agency experience to typically have no significant environmental impact, and thus may generally be excluded from detailed documentation (EA or EIS).
 Review and documentation for actions that qualify for one or more of these categories is generally minimal but should address any extraordinary circumstances and any requirements of other environmental laws or executive orders.
 Though detailed NEPA documentation does not apply, requirements of other laws must be documented as appropriate.

-(i) Greater scope or size than normally experienced for a particular category of action;
+- Significantly greater scope or size than normally experienced for this particular category of action;

 - Potential for significant degradation of already existing poor environmental conditions.
 Also, initiation of a potentially significant environmental degrading influence, activity, or effect in areas not already significantly modified from their natural condition; and

 - Whether the action is related to other actions with individually insignificant, but cumulatively significant impacts.